Tuareg rebels battle Islamists for north Mali town

 Neither side could give details on casualties.

-The MNLA declared an independent Tuareg homeland in April after routing government troops in the wake of a March coup, but it has since lost control of the zone to Islamists and criminal networks.
+The MNLA declared an independent Tuareg homeland in April after routing government troops in the wake of a March coup, but it has since lost control of the zone to Islamists.

 MNLA and MUJWA had also clashed on Friday, their first bout of fighting in several months, since MUJWA ousted the MNLA from the regional capital Gao in June.

-The international military operation is due to be led by Mali's own military but will not be ready until sometime next year.
+The international military operation is due to be led by Mali's own military and backed by an African force but will not be ready until some time next year.

 MUJWA has warned that any such intervention would trigger an Iraq-style quagmire in the West African state.